Swing Trading Strategies

 Overtrading: Quality Over Quantity

-More trades don't equal more profits—they increase costs and emotional fatigue.
-Professional swing traders might only take 2-5 quality setups per week.
-Focus exclusively on high-probability setups that meet all your criteria.
-Patience to wait for perfect setups is more profitable than constant activity.
+More trades do not mean more profits.
+Most professional swing traders take only 2–5 quality setups per week.
+Focus on high-probability trades that meet all your criteria.

 Ignoring Market Conditions